Sedation Dentistry in Great Falls, VA

-Whether you have had a prior bad dental experience, or you’re sensitive to treatment, being scared to go to the dentist is very common.
-You do not need to feel anxious about your dental appointments.
-If you feel like your best option is to put off your dental care, we can help you.
-Using sedation dentistry, we can help you relax, overcome anxiety and even block pain.
+Whether you have had a bad prior dental experience, or you’re sensitive to dental treatment, being scared to go to the dentist is very common.
+Fortunately, using sedation dentistry, Dr. Dahman can help you relax, overcome anxiety and even block sensations of pain during your dental treatment.
+If you feel like your best option is to put off your dental care, we can help you feel less anxious about your next dental appointment.

-Does the thought of getting into the dental chair paralyze you with fear and fill you with dread?
-If so, mild sedation may be a good choice for you.
+Does the thought of getting into the dental chair paralyze you with fear and dread?
+If so, a mild sedative may be a good choice for you.
 That’s because if you’re starting your appointment with some level of fear, you are likely to also be more hypersensitive to every sensation.
 Sedation will making you comfortable.
 Being relaxed at your dental appointment will help you be less sensitive to pain.

-Before you’re approved for sedation, we will have a thorough consultation.
-By reviewing your complete health history, and medications we can make sure you are a candidate to be sedated in a safe manner.
+Before you’re approved for sedation, Dr. Dahman will have a thorough consultation and review your complete health history, and medications to make sure you are a candidate to be safely sedated for you dental treatment.

 What can I expect when I’m sedated?

 Expect to feel relaxed.
-Once you’re approved for sedation, you’ll need to arrange for a ride to and from your appointment.
-Since some sedation medications take bit longer to wear off, it’s possible you may not even remember much of your appointment.
-When the medication wears off, patients often feel as though they have just woken up from a great nap.
+You will need to arrange for a ride to and from your appointment.
+Since some sedatives take bit longer to wear off, it’s possible you may not remember much from your appointment.
+When the medication wears off, many patients say they feel as though they have just woken from a great nap.

-We have three different types of sedation medications available to our patients.
-The type chosen for you will depend on your medical history and the type of dental treatment you’re scheduled for.
+We have three different types of sedation medications available.
+The type chosen will depend on your medical history and the type of dental treatment you are scheduled for.

 - Oral sedation: If you are afraid of needles, this type of sedation may be the perfect option for you!
-This medication is a small pill that is swallowed or dissolved underneath your tongue.
-You’ll often feel the effects of the oral sedation within minutes.
+This sedative is a small pill you will swallowed or let dissolve under your tongue.
+You’ll likely feel the effects of oral sedation within minutes.

-- Inhalation conscious sedation: More commonly known as nitrous oxide or laughing gas, this sedation method is breathed in through your nose during treatment.
-Compared to other types of sedation, nitrous oxide is a great anti-anxiety medication.
-With nitrous oxide, you’ll be able to relax and not obsess over dental procedures.
+- Inhalation conscious sedation: More commonly known as nitrous oxide or laughing gas, this method of sedation is breathed through your nose during treatment.
+Nitrous oxide is a great anti-anxiety medication.
+With nitrous oxide, you’ll be able to relax.

-- IV conscious sedation: As the name implies, IV conscious sedation is administered through IV.
-This is usually reserved for major dental procedures.
+- IV conscious sedation: As the name implies, IV conscious sedation is administered through IV and is is usually reserved for major dental procedures.